How To Treat Bruises On Elderly?

 On the day you get a bruise, apply an ice pack to reduce swelling as well as constrict broken blood vessels.
 Those vessels then may leak less blood.
 Avoid heat.
 In the first two or three days after bruising yourself, a very hot bath or shower could cause more bleeding and swelling.

-You might be interested: Question: What Is The Best Bra For Elderly?
+You might be interested: Question: How Does Visiting The Elderly Help?

 Does toothpaste get rid of bruises?